revalo/lmodplus/README.md

 ## Download

 LMOD+ is a Chrome Extention.
-Download it from the Chrome Web Store.
+Download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/lmod-plus/mgemjihhkimgggkinojhpobdghffddhf/) or [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/lmod-plus/).
+Navigate to any LMOD Site to see the updated version.

 ## Development